 - Here, Windows 7 is used as the host operating system.
 The steps should be similar for other OS.

-- Running Pega 7 Exercise System on Tomcat 9 and PostgreSQL – without VMWare or VirtualBox
+- Install Pega 7 on Tomcat and PostgreSQL

-- How to Delete Case Type Instances in Pega 7 with an Activity
+- Configure Pega 7 Activity to Delete Case Type Instances

 - Installation of the PostgreSQL pgAdmin Console

 - Configuration of PostgreSQL DB Server to Accept Remote Connections

 - Configuration of Connection Settings in postgresql.conf File

 - Setup of PostgreSQL DB User for pgAdmin Connections

 - Setup Connection in pgAdmin to Access Pega 7 PostgreSQL DB